EuropeanUniversityFoundation/power_react_app/README.md

 ### `npm run build:widget`

 Builds the app for production to the `widget` folder.\
-It creates one `js` and one `css` file, which can be used as libraries to be embedded in different websites.
+It creates one `js` file and one `css` file, which can be used as libraries to be embedded in different websites.

 ## Adding Custom Environment Variables